danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 print dict['fruits'][-1]['berries'][1]
 ```

-JSON, one of the most wide spread and easiest to work with data formats is actually based on this concept of nested lists and dictionaries, and has great support within almost every programming language, including Python and JavaScript.
+JSON, one of the most implemented and easiest to work with data formats, is actually based on this concept of nested lists and key-value pairs, and has great support within almost every programming language, including Python and JavaScript.
 We will start to implement it later in the course, but for now you can check out its documentation here: [http://json.org/](http://json.org/).